h8d13/DOCKER-KASM-Review/README.md

 ---
 That's it folks!

+If you plan to run this on bare metal:
+Go to Infrastructure > Docker Agents

+Give the desired amount of RAM/Cores
+Do the same for the VM itself.

+I also recommend going to your host machine settings: Find your power or sleep settings:
+Put it to: when inactive: do nothing.
+But keep the turn off screen option so you can save some power while keeping your server online.

 The interface feels great to work with, congratz on the UI to the devs because it feels intuitive for such a long subject.
 I've always loved virtual machines, servers, but this kind of just ties it all together.